lifelong-learning-systems/l2metrics/evaluation/README.md

 Once logs have been generated or unzipped, the LL agent can be evaluated with either the Jupyter notebook (`evaluation.ipypnb`) or the Python script (`evaluate.py`).
 Both methods require some configuration or input arguments for properly generating the metrics summary report.

+**Note**: The evaluation scripts assume the directory structure described in the example evaluation repository README for finding STE and LL logs.
+The scripts will raise an error if the directory structure does not match what is expected.

 ### Command-Line Execution

 ```